 Baidu allows you to achieve a constant search for the ideal, and the word literally translates to “hundreds of times.”

-The word Baidu is made up of two Chinese characters.
-Here’s what they look like.
+The word Baidu is made up of two Chinese characters:

 3. Who Founded Baidu?

-Although Baidu would grow to stunning heights, its creator actually started small.
-Born as the only son of two factory workers in Yang Quan, Robin Li didn’t have the capital to start a huge business.
+Baidu’s founder, Robin Li, came from humble beginnings.
+As the only son of two factory workers in Yang Quan, Li had no capital to start a big business.

-Instead, he studied computer science at Beijing University.
-After the campus was shut down due to pro-democracy protests, Li moved to Buffalo and earned his master’s degree at the State University of New York.
+He studied computer science at Beijing University, but after the campus was shut down due to pro-democracy protests, Li moved to Buffalo where he earned his master’s degree at the State University of New York.

-After his studies, Li got his first job at a company called IDD (a Dow Jones subsidiary).
-It was during this time that Li created RankDex, a site-scoring algorithm.
+Li’s first job was at a company called IDD (a Dow Jones subsidiary).
+During this time, he created a site-scoring algorithm called RankDex.

 In 1999, Li was invited back to China to celebrate the 50th anniversary of the communist regime.
-It was then that he met his biochemist friend Eric Wu.
-Together, they decided to capitalize on China’s growing internet industry by starting Baidu.
+He met his biochemist friend Eric Wu, and together, they decided to capitalize on China’s growing internet industry by starting Baidu.
+The rest is history.

-4. Baidu Started Off with Silicon Valley Funding
+4. Baidu Got Its Start With Silicon Valley Funding

 When Baidu came to life in 2000, it caught the attention of major venture capital firms.

-With a $1.2 million funding from Integrity Partners and Peninsula Capital, Li and Wu returned to Beijing to launch their project.
+With $1.2 million in funding from Integrity Partners and Peninsula Capital, Li and Wu returned to Beijing to launch their project.

 It didn’t take long for other venture capital firms to notice them.
 A few months later, Draper Fisher Jurvetson and IDG Technology Venture invested $10 million in Baidu.

 Li and Wu originally intended Baidu to be a search service to other Chinese portals.
-However, things weren’t looking up towards the end of the year.
+However, they were facing an uphill climb.